gauthamvasan/blog/_posts/Book Reviews/2019-02-10-when-breath-becomes-air.md

 ---

 <h3> A Bit Of A Back Story </h3>
 <p align="justify"> I can't seem to recollect how I first heard about Paul Kalanithi's heart-rending memoir <a href="https://en.wikipedia.org/wiki/When_Breath_Becomes_Air">When Breath Becomes Air</a>.
 In hindsight, the whole experience of choosing this book feels surreal to me.
 All I knew (back then) was that it was book written by a dying man.
 I made mental note to read it later and just moved on.
 But the story doesn't end there.
 It somehow came back to find me at the right moment in my life.
 If I've learned anything in 2018, it's that timing is everything.
-Off late, I've been struggling to find meaning in my life.
-Things that used to give me a strong sense of purpose were no longer do.
+Off late, I've been struggling to find meaning in life.
+Things that used to give me a strong sense of purpose no longer do.
 Atleast, they aren't enough to be sated.
-Unbeknownst to me, life had moved my goal posts already.
+Unbeknownst to me, life had moved the goal posts already.
 What made me tick a year back doesn't work anymore.
 I need to reinvent myself and redefine the things that make my life worth living.
 It's almost impossible to talk about life and meaning without thinking about death.
 Nothing is more certain than death.
 Depending on your perspective, it could make life meaningful/meaningless.
 I haven't read/experienced enough to make a strong argument supporting either claim.
 But I do know that finitude (a word I learned from Paul Kalanithi) enhances meaning in life. </p>

 <p align="justify"> <i>"The dying are the ones who have the most to teach us about life..."</i> These words kept echoing in my mind as I rolled under the blanket, musing about a life well lived.
 I didn't know where I had read/heard that phrase, but I couldn't get it out of my head.
 I was experiencing the earworm reverberation.
 Finally, I had to google the phrase and et voila, I came across Paul Kalanithi, a great man whose life ended way too soon.
 A man who'd forever remain an inspiration to countless men and women including yours truly.
 A man who didn't avert his gaze when the grim reaper came knocking on his doors.
 A man who's authenticity and integrity took my breath away.
 Quoting Lucy Kalanithi, "What happened to Paul was tragic, but he was not a tragedy." </p>